 Little Vampire by Joann Sfar

-Not scary, very cute!
+Not scary, a very cute comic for kids.

 Zita the Spacegirl by Ben Hatke